-It is proposed that \$0.55 million be allocated on a one-time basis to support the continued implementation of the school district COVID-19 Safety Plan until January 2022.
+It is approved that \$0.55 million be allocated on a one-time basis to support the continued implementation of the school district COVID-19 Safety Plan until January 2022.
+It is further approved that \$95K be allocated to support students transitioning back to full time in class instruction in September 2021.